yenpeng/yenpeng.github.io/about.md

   If we wait until we're ready, we'll be waiting for the rest of our lives.
 </div>

-##I am Yen Peng##
+##Hi!
+I'm Yen Peng.
+I made a website for no reason, but you're welcome to look around!##
+I came across a story on Autostraddle.com (https://www.autostraddle.com/this-lesbian-made-her-own-dating-website-and-it-will-blow-you-away-378346/)

  By day, I work in a large global accounting firm in Malaysia as a financial advisory professional involved in business valuations, infrastructure financial feasibility studies and various advisory work.
 <br>
 <br>
 By night, if not working, I am at the gym, reading, or meddling with this website from time to time.